tamdaz/cruml/README.md

 **cruml** *(**Cr**ystal **UML**)* is a library that allows to generate a UML plan.
 This is useful for any projects type.

+> [!WARNING]
+> This library is in the development phase, it is not completely finished.

 TODO: Write a description here

 ## Installation